-EMiT 2017 will be held at UPV Universitat Politècnica de València in Spain between the 10th and 12th of July 2017.
+The next EMiT will be held at UPV Universitat Politècnica de València in Spain.

-A call for 1 page abstracts is now open, please click here to submit via our external management system, deadline for submissions is Friday the 14th April 2017, see the Authors section for further details.
+A call for 1 page abstracts is now open, please click here to submit via our external management system, these will be considered on a per case basis as they are submitted, see the Authors section for further details.

-The EMiT 2017 programme is currently being compiled.
+The next EMiT programme is currently being compiled.
 As with previous events this will include a mixture of invited keynote talks and reviewed submissions.
 So far we can confirm keynote presentations from: